Skip to main content

 UND School of Medicine & Health Sciences

-Expected job growth for health education specialists and community health workers through 2031
+Projected job outlook for health education specialists through 2033

 U.S. Bureau of Labor Statistics